Database

 Db::table('user')->first();

-// Assume the main project also configured an admin connection
+// Assuming the main project has also configured an admin connection

 Db::connection('admin')->table('admin')->first();

-We can create a Base class for the Model, and use $connection to specify the plugin's own database connection, for example
+We can create a Base class for the Model, and the Base class specifies the plugin's own database connection with $connection, for example:

 <?php